International Family Building

-Singles and couples from around the world utilise surrogacy and egg donation as pathways to parenthood, however surrogacy laws vary greatly from country to country.
+International family building for singles and couples is becoming more popular as a pathway to parenthood.
 Too often intended parent(s), (IPs) engage without full awareness of the risks involved and their obligations to rules in their own country or abroad.

 Intended parents might start deciding on a destination based on their preferred culture, language, financial position or timeline.
 However, countries that allow foreigners to engage in surrogacy, egg & sperm donation have defining eligibility criteria.